EdwinBontenbal/InterGasGateway/README.md

 - Scheduled retrievel of data should be possible
 - Reading the serial port should be fail save

+# Usefull information
+-  wehn using the serial monitor function please set the speed to 115200

 # Used tools
 - Visual Studio code + platrformIO
 - KiCad